 Project Overview

 This article provides an overview of the project, showing the design process from start to finish.
+The robot is functional, but it is only a first iteration and will require extensive changes before becoming a solid platform for further work.

 Hardware